 Our analyses were comprehensive in terms of disease impacts of low F&V. We used the best available data sources, mostly governmental and/or institutional databases, instead of extrapolating evidence from other countries or published literature of uncertain reliability.
 For instance, previous studies[11, 13] assumed a 10% reduction in price would increase consumption by 14% based on a meta-analysis of interventional and prospective longitudinal studies.[58]
 We used more conservative estimates of price elasticities specific for England provided by the Department for Environment, Food and Rural Affairs.[32]
 Where possible we used age-specific RRs whilst previous studies failed to account for age-attenuation of RRs.[12, 39] To enhance the applicability of our study by policy-makers in England, we followed NICE guidelines for estimating cost-effectiveness of public health interventions.[35, 59]

 Our study has some limitations.
 Firstly, we assumed no latency period between policy implementation and effect.
 Whilst the long-term impact is of interest, this would add further complexity and is unlikely to substantially change our findings.[60]
 Second, the total costs attributable to each disease category were estimated by making assumptions about the costs of primary care and specialised services.
 However, we used the most robust approach available, developed and validated specifically for NHS data.
 Third, as mortality data were not stratified by income, we used the IMD as a proxy for income.
 However, the most recent IMD report showed an almost exact overlap between IMD and income quintiles.
 Fourth, this study focused on direct healthcare costs, because data for indirect costs were not available.
 Fifth, we did not consider the potential increase in prices of F&V arising from an increase in demand.
-Sixth, although we used the best evidence currently available, our estimates were affected by methodological limitations of the data sources, particularly the observational evidence estimating associations between F&V intake and disease risk.
+Sixth, although we used the best evidence currently available, our estimates were affected by methodological limitations of the data sources, particularly confounding in observational studies investigating associations between F&V intake and disease risk.
 Seventh, lack of data precluded estimating some costs (e.g. administration costs for subsidies) that could be incurred by the government and/or society.
 These costs may be modest for a universal subsidy but higher for a targeted subsidy.
-Data availability also prevented estimating QALYs, which would have been valuable for comparison with different public health interventions.[35]
+Data availability also prevented estimating QALYs, which would have been valuable for comparison of different public health interventions.[35]
 Finally, we restricted our analysis to changes in mortality and did not estimate utility gains or cost-utility.
-[61-65][32]Further benefits from increased F&V consumption would be expected from reductions in morbidity, and there may be additional health benefits such as higher fibre intake, lower energy content, and replacement of unhealthy foods.[61-65] However, imperfect implementation and the influence of extraneous factors, particularly among the most deprived households, may potentially reduce the health benefits.[66]
-[67, 68] Although the magnitude of those opposing effects is uncertain, our model likely provides a conservative estimate of the impact of the dietary policies on mortality in England.
+Further benefits from increased F&V consumption would be expected from reductions in morbidity, and there may be additional health benefits, such as higher fibre intake, lower energy content, and replacement of unhealthy foods.[61-65] However, in England, demand for fruits and vegetables seems less responsive to changes in food expenditure than demand for fats, starches and meat products, which means that additional food expenditure tends to be spent on foods other than F&V.[32] However, imperfect implementation and the influence of extraneous factors, particularly among the most deprived households, may potentially reduce the health benefits.[66]
+Indeed, price is only one amongst myriad factors that influence dietary choices, including sociocultural, physical and psychological determinants.[67, 68] Although the magnitude of those opposing effects is uncertain, our model likely provides a conservative estimate of the impact of the dietary policies on mortality in England.

 Conclusion